-The MSDS 10 may have applications in addition to those 60 discussed-above with regard to serving as a message deliverer, file repository, and file manager.
+The MSDS 10 may have applications in addition to those discussed-above with regard to serving as a message deliverer, file repository, and file manager.
 For instance, the MSDS 10 may perform some additional processing on the incoming calls prior to forwarding them to the user.
 For voice messages, this processing may involve transcribing the message and then returning the transcribed messages to the user.
 The MSDS 10 may therefore be viewed as offering secretarial assistance which may be invaluable to small companies or individuals who cannot afford a secretary or even to larger businesses who may need some over-flow assistance.
-The transcription may be provided by individuals located in any part of the world or may be performed automatically by a speech-to-text recognition software, such 5 as VoiceType from IBM.

-Another type of processing that the MSDS 10 may provide is translation services.
-The incoming call, whether it is a voice, facsimile, or data message, can be converted into SGML and then forwarded first to a translator.
+The transcription may be provided by individuals located in any part of the world or may be performed automatically by a speech-to-text recognition software, such is a voice, facsimile, or data message, can be converted into SGML and then forwarded first to a translator.
 Given the reach of the Internet, the translator may be located virtually anywhere in the world and can return the translated document via the Internet to the MSDS 10.
-The MSDS 10 can notify the user that the translation has been completed through email, voice mail, pager, facsimile, or in other ways.
+The MSDS 10 can 5 notify the user that the translation has been completed through email, voice mail, pager, facsimile, or in other ways.
 The user would then connect to the Internet and retrieve the translated document.
 The translation services of the MSDS 10 may also provide transcription of the message, such as with speech-to-text recognition software.